 We are a not-for-profit entity and we make our entry fees consistent with our status.

-For international participants, the fee varies from time to time between countries (dependent on costs such as postage and freight) and sometimes within countries.
+For participants in other countries, the fee may vary from time to time (dependent on costs such as postage and freight) and sometimes within countries.

 Visually impaired and distance students

 We have special arrangements for visually impaired students and distance education organisations.

 Home schools and students from non-participating schools

 Home school students and students who attend a school that’s not participating in the AMC can make arrangements to sit under the supervision of another school.

 No refund policy (exceptions for COVID-19)